-These projections for additional homes are not exclusive; that is, the potential for additional homes from re-development includes and extends the potential from infill development.
-Thus, for each zone, the projection for re-development represents the maximum growth potential for additional homes within that zone.
+These projections for additional homes are not exclusive; that is, the potential for additional homes from redevelopment includes and extends the potential from infill development.
+Thus, for each zone, the projection for redevelopment represents the maximum growth potential for additional homes within that zone.

-(2.1.3) Accommodating Growth within Town
+2.1.3 Accommodating Growth within Town

 The infrastructure investments for water supply and wastewater treatment associated with accommodating additional homes within the RR-1 and RR-2 zones will be significantly less than that required in the RR-4 zone.
 All homes within the RR-1 and RR-2 zones receive water and sewer service from the Washington Suburban Sanitary Commission (WSSC), and the RR-1 and RR-2 zones already are substantially built out with complete networks of water and sewer pipes adjacent to developable parcels.
-By contrast, the RR-4 zone has been developed to only half of its potential for homes, and 156 of the 167 existing homes within the RR4 zone rely on individual wells for water.
+By contrast, the RR-4 zone has been developed to only half of its potential for homes, and 16 of the 17 existing homes within the RR4 zone rely on individual wells for water.
 While all existing homes have WSSC sewer service, each additional RR-4 home requires a substantial installation to connect to the primary sewer lines.
-Also, there is a concern regarding groundwater quality and well recharge for RR-4 zone properties along Ridge Road as a result of the recent County approval for the Piedmont Crossing development adjacent to the Town.
-Discussions have included the need for monitoring these existing wells, and for contingency planning to finance possible installation of public water supply mains and distribution lines to serve the RR-4 homes, existing and new.
 MNCPPC required the installation of a water stub between the new Shady Grove Crossing and lower Ridge Road as backup in case of well failures due to the new development.
 No well failures were reported by the eligible households but the water stub would provide for municipal water on lower Ridge Road should these residents want to do so.

 The incremental stormwater management for homes within the RR-1 and RR-2 zones would be handled with the Town's network of almost a mile of installed and maintained storm drain pipes and channels, more than half being grass swales and open ditches that allow for absorption.
 These drainage pipes and channels convey the Town's stormwater runoff to the Town's East Woods and West Woods, historically located and preserved to absorb the stormwater while also providing for passive recreation and environmental rejuvenation.
-The larger lot sizes within the more recently annexed properties of the RR-4 zone (minimum 18,000 square feet) would continue to insure stormwater can be accommodated on-site and/or with local improvements as part of the subdivision and development process.
+The larger lot sizes within the RR-4 zone (minimum 18,000 square feet) would continue to ensure stormwater can be accommodated on-site and/or with local improvements as part of the subdivision and development process.

 A primary concern associated with additional potential homes is accommodating the needs of the additional Town residents.
-Using the current average occupancy ($\frac{537-555}{55}$ residents in 225 homes = $\frac{2.4-2.47}{2.47}$ residents/home), the associated population increases are as follows:
+Using the current average occupancy (555 residents in 225 homes = 2.47 residents/home), the associated population increases are as follows:

-Infill Development: $+36{33}$ homes x $2.4-2.47 = 86{82}$ additional residents Re-development: $+54{52}$ homes x 2.42.47 = 130-128 additional residents
+Infill Development: +33 homes $\times 2.47 = -82$ additional residents Redevelopment: +52 homes $\times 2.47 = -82$ additional residents

-The 20062010 Census estimate of the Town's population was 537_555.
-This growth from the official Washington Grove 2000 Census count of 515 included the annexation of 12 homes during that time period.
-The potential for additional homes from re development throughout the Town has an associated population increase of 130128 additional residents.
-The projected total of $537 + 130 = 667{555} + 128 = 685$ reflects the maximum growth potential for the Town's population under this plan.
+The 2010 Census estimate of the Town's population was- 555.
+The potential for additional homes from re development throughout the Town has an associated population increase of 128 additional residents.
+The projected total of -555 + 128 = 685 reflects the maximum growth potential for the Town's population under this plan.
 Since this maximum growth potential was derived via block-by-block analysis of current residential land and existing zoning, the land capacity within present municipal boundaries can accommodate this population increase.